skukla/vm-from-scratch/README.md

 3. Page in Websites: `Luma Website > Luma Store > US English`
 4. Layout: `Page -- Full Width`

-<a id="page-builder-content"></a>
+<a id="remove-home-page-block"></a>
-##### Page Builder Content
+##### Remove Home Page Block
 By default, the home page content is contained within blocks which are then placed onto the home page itself using a widget.
 This approach has pros and cons, but in general, it violates the reason content is generally split into blocks: easy reuse.
-The content is not reused anywhere else and so, ought not to need block approach; however, the CSS has been written specifically to refer to a widget and thus, it would take more effort than I want to spend to "fix" it properly.
-Thus, we'll continue to use the block content method and use page builder to drive the content.
+The content is not reused anywhere else and so, ought not to need block approach.
+We'll use a CMS page for our home page and thus, we need to de-activate our Home Page CMS Block widget.

+Navigate to `Content > Elements > Widgets > Home Page`

+1. Layout Updates: `Delete Layout Update`
+2. Save

+Next, we'll also deactivate the Home Page CMS block.

+Navigate to `Content > Elements > Blocks > Home Page Block`

+1. Enable Block: `No`
+2. Save

+Clear the cache when done

+<a id="create-page-builder-content"></a>
+##### Create Page Builder Content

+Navigate to `Content > Elements > Pages > Luma Home Page - US`

 1. **Row 1:**
 	1. Appearance: `Full Width`